About Our Neighbourhood

 Jimboomba area is well served by sporting clubs with all major winter and summer sports available to both junior and senior players.

 Jimboomba has a very strong sense of community.
-It has a wide range of clubs and organisations providing social and recreational opportunities, whilst the Rotary and Quota service clubs and the Flagstone Community Association have all made significant contributions to enhance the quality of life for local residents.
+It has a wide range of clubs and organisations providing social and recreational opportunities.
+The Rotary and Quota service clubs and the Flagstone Community Association have all made significant contributions to enhance the quality of life for local residents.
 The Logan Country Chamber of Commerce strongly champions local business and commercial interests.
 The local Jimboomba Times has won a number of awards for excellence in journalism and plays the important role of keeping the community informed.

 Formerly part of the Beaudesert shire, the Jimboomba Township is now included in the Logan City Council and a Council Customer Service Centre is located in the Jimboomba library building in Honora Street, next to the Jimboomba State School.